Learn The Basics about Hearing Aids

 Importance of Professional Care

 Selection is a step in the hearing aid fitting process.
-Once the proper technology and style is chosen, Dr. Vetter-Toalson or Dr. Dudley will program and fit your hearing aids to maximize your residual hearing.
+Once the proper technology and style is chosen, Dr. Vetter-Toalson or Dr. Dudley will program and fit your hearing aid devices to maximize your residual hearing.
 Following best practices, our audiologists will ensure that your communication ability will be maximized.
 Devices are only as successful as the professional fitting them.
 Our audiologists are professionally trained to help you hear and enjoy doing it too.

 What Kind of Maintenance to Expect